Chromium in diet

 Diet - chromium

-Chromium is important in the metabolism of fats and carbohydrates.
-It stimulates fatty acid and cholesterol synthesis, which are important for brain function and other body processes.
-Chromium also aids in insulin action and glucose metabolism.
+Chromium is important in the breakdown of fats and carbohydrates.
+It stimulates fatty acid and cholesterol synthesis.
+They are important for brain function and other body processes.
+Chromium also aids in insulin action and glucose breakdown.

 Other good sources of chromium include the following: